m1nka/blog/_posts/2025-12-02-troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud.markdown

 ---
 This article provides some tips on how to troubleshoot network connectivity to an Oracle Autonomous AI Database (ADB-S) instance with Oracle Database@Azure and Oracle Database@Google Cloud.
 Troubleshooting can sometimes be difficult, because ADB-S does not expose the operating system and is only reachable on the database ports.

-> Part 2 of this article series covers the connectivity in the opposite direction.
+> Part 2 of this article series covers the connectivity in the opposite direction, e.g. from ADB-S to an NFS or key management system.

 ## Architecture overview

 For this article, we assume you are using the networking option `Private endpoint access only`​ with the ADB-S instance.
 This means the Autonomous AI Database is only reachable on a private endpoint (PE) within your Vnet (Azure) or VPC (Google).
 Please see the archicture overview below.

-> **Tip for Oracle DB@Azure:**  When configuring Oracle DB@Azure, **always ensure you leave enough IP space for a secondary subnet** on your database VNet.
+> **Tip for Azure:** When configuring Oracle Database@Azure, always ensure you leave enough IP space for a secondary subnet on your database VNet.
 You can use this to deploy an jump host Azure VM, making future debugging much easier.​

 ![](/images/posts/odbatx-multicloud-architecture.webp "Oracle Database@X architecture")